tanishabisht/Learn-ReactBurgerBuilder/README.md

 # Burger Builder React Application
 This application is goto guide for best practices in React.
-This project is licensed under the terms of the MIT license.
 See all our contributors [here](contributors.md).

 ## Want to Contribute?
 Refer [contributing.md](./contributing.md) for more info on what is expected in a contribution.

-## Folder Structure
+## BurgerBuilder: Folder Structure
 - public: contains root html file
 - src
   - Config: contains backend configurations